aj-rom/pollen-site/README.md

 Download the latest version of [PostgreSQL](https://www.postgresql.org/download/)

+#### Setup

+Ensure that you create your default postgres account with a password to rememvber.

+Alternativley you can easily create users by using pgMyadmin4, but a user is necessary to access and manipulate the database.

 #### pgMyAdmin4 (Optional)
 A good tool for database viewing and managment for PostgreServers.
 * [Docker Container](https://www.pgadmin.org/download/pgadmin-4-container/)